tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-3/Chapter03P29/ReadMe.md

 9. Run the program.

 #How To Use
 1. Enter the first circle's center point and its radius.
-The x and the y coordinates, the width, and the height must be separated by a space.
+The x and the y coordinates and the radius must be separated by a space.
 No commas.
 2. Enter the second circle's center point and its radius.
-The x and the y coordinates, the width, and the height must be separated by a space.
+The x and the y coordinates and the radius must be separated by a space.
 No commas.